Skip to main content

 Alternative 2: Promote from Within

-You have a loyal, high-performing “Director of Ops.”
+You have a loyal, high-performing “Director of Ops.”.
 It’s tempting to promote them.
-The problem is that a great “doer” is rarely a great “system-builder.”
-The role of COO is not a “super-manager” position; it is a strategic executive role requiring a specific skillset in architecture, finance, and cross-functional leadership.
-This move often results in losing your best “doer” and gaining a struggling, unsupported executive.
+The problem is that a great “doer”.
+Is rarely a great “system-builder.”.
+The role of COO is not a “super-manager”.
+Position.
+It is a strategic executive role requiring a specific skillset in architecture, finance, and cross-functional leadership.
+This move often results in losing your best “doer”.
+And gaining a struggling, unsupported executive.

 Alternative 3: Do Nothing

 This is the most common and most costly choice.
-You accept the chaos as “the cost of growth.”
+You accept the chaos as “the cost of growth.”.
 The result is inevitable: your personal burnout, the departure of your best (and most frustrated) employees, and a hard growth plateau as competitors with better operations out-execute you.

 The Fractional Solution: An Executive “Tour of Duty”